It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 There must be something we don't know.

-And in in servicing that has arisen the theory, well, the Republicans really, you know, don't want to win in a landslide.
+And in servicing that has arisen the theory, well, the Republicans really, you know, don't want to win in a landslide.

-They don't want the Tea Party to have any role in the 2014 victory where they might pick up the Senate and hold a house.
+They don't want the Tea Party to have any role in the 2014 victory where they might pick up the Senate and hold a House.

-So that theory is being bandied about out there, and it has uh well, it's got some support someplace.
+So that theory is being bandied about out there.

-Now, uh my prop.
+Now, my prop.

-Uh I I wasn't trying to irritate you or make you mad.
+I wasn't trying to irritate you or make you mad.

-And therefore, the idea of a limited smaller government is a guaranteed loser.
+And therefore, the idea of a limited, smaller government is a guaranteed loser.

-This is what the Republican establishment thinks, and this is one of the many reasons they want to get rid of the conservative influence in the party, because conservative influence, of course, defined by the limited role of government as as defined in our founding.
+And this is one of the many reasons they want to get rid of the conservative influence in the party because conservative influence, of course, defined by the limited role of government as defined in our founding.

 And that's not where the Republican establishment is now.